OpenMDAO/OpenMDAO-Framework/docs/complex/overview.rst

 Shifting at the red line is not always optimal, though it is optimal for the default engine given here.
-The optimal shifting RPMs are dependent on the engine's torque curve as well as the gear ratios, so creating a generalized yet more optimal shifting procedure would be more numerically intensive.
-It would also be possible to use the shift points as variables and let an optimizer solve for their locations.
+The optimal shifting RPMs are dependent on the engine's torque curve as well as the gear ratios, so creating a generalized yet more optimal shifting procedure would be more numerically intensive, though it could be done.

 Simulating the EPA Mileage Tests